Areskul/Simp-CICD/README.md

 ## Warning

-Still in active development stage!
+Still in active development stage!...

+But

-You can now deploy with the CLI.
+- [x] You can now deploy with the CLI!
+- [x] Typescript Config files now supported!
+- [ ] Git Hooks are stil in progress...

 Working on the documentation though.

-Git Hooks are stil in progress...

 ## Getting Started